ezzye/ezzye.github.io/docs/contacts.md

 permalink: /about/contacts/
 ---

-@ezzye
+Twitter handle @ezzye
-Hackney, London, England, United Kingdom.
+Location - Hackney, London, England, United Kingdom.

+How to contat me and how to join:
+DM me.
+We can arrange a Twitter spaces to get started.